 John L. Gray Professor of Law

 An expert in wills, trusts, estates, and fiduciary administration, Robert H. Sitkoff is the John L. Gray Professor of Law at Harvard University.
-At the time of his appointment, he was the youngest professor with tenure to receive a chair in the history of Harvard Law School.
-Sitkoff previously taught at New York University School of Law and at Northwestern University School of Law.
+The youngest professor with tenure to receive a chair in the history of Harvard Law School, Sitkoff previously taught at New York University School of Law and at Northwestern University School of Law.

-Sitkoff’s research focuses on economic and empirical analysis of the law of trusts and estates.
+Sitkoff’s research focuses on economic and empirical analysis of trusts, estates, and fiduciary administration.
 His work has been published in leading scholarly journals such as the Yale Law Journal, the Stanford Law Review, the Columbia Law Review, and the Journal of Law and Economics.
 Sitkoff is the surviving co-author of Wills, Trusts, and Estates (Aspen 9th ed.
 2013), the leading American coursebook on trusts and estates.

 Sitkoff is an active participant in trusts and estates law reform.
 He serves under Massachusetts gubernatorial appointment on the Uniform Law Commission (ULC).
 Within the ULC, he is a liaison member of the Joint Editorial Board for Uniform Trusts and Estates Acts, the principal oversight body for all uniform law activity pertaining to trusts and estates, and has been a member of several drafting committees for acts involving trusts and estates matters.
-He is currently serving as Chair of the Drafting Committee on Divided Trusteeship.
-Within the American Law Institute, Sitkoff is a member of the Council, which is the governing body of the Institute, and he is a member of the Council’s Program Committee.
+He is currently serving as Chair of the Drafting Committee on divided trusteeship.
+Within the American Law Institute, Sitkoff is a member of the Council, the Institute’s Board of Directors, and he is a member of the Council’s Program Committee.
 He previously served on the consultative groups for the Restatement (Third) of Trusts and the Restatement (Third) of Property: Wills and Other Donative Transfers.

 Prior to joining the legal academy, Sitkoff was a law clerk to then Chief Judge Richard A. Posner of the United States Court of Appeals for the Seventh Circuit.
 At the University of Chicago Law School, from which he graduated with High Honors, Sitkoff was the Managing Editor of the Law Review, was selected for the Order of the Coif, and was awarded the Olin Prize as the outstanding graduate of his class in law and economics.